Our full programme of events is listed below. All events are free unless otherwise stated. Download leaflet

 Saturday 28 March - Sunday 12 April, drop in, opening hours

 Know your bugs from your beetles?
 This introductory day will teach you all you need to know to identify different orders of British insects.
-Price includes a copy of Essential Entomology by Dr George McGavin.
+The price includes a copy of the Collins Field Guide for Insects .

 Day school, suitable for adults.